wolfoerster/SmartLogging/README.md

 You will get this log entry:

 `{"Time":"2025-07-09T13:23:22.9126806Z",
-"ThreadId":1,"Level":"Information","Class":"TestApp.Program",
+"ThreadId":1,"Level":"Information","Context":"TestApp.Program",
 "Method":"DoSomething","Message":"{\"name\":\"asd\",\"age\":123}"}`

 ### LogWriter Details
-If you don't explicitely call the (one and only) LogWriter, your log entries will be written to the current user's temporary directory into a file called *"name of your application.log*", the maximum file size will be 16 MB and the minimum log level will be *Information*.
+If you don't explicitely call the (one and only) LogWriter's Init() method, your log entries will be written to the current user's temporary directory into a file called *"name of your application.log*", the maximum file size will be 16 MB and the minimum log level will be *Information*.

 If you want to change the default behaviour, you can call